 ○ For those charismatics who are practicing witchcraft, they sometimes use this phrase or term to refer to what they believe to be the “Spirit of God” that they are working through, or who is working through them.
 But it is not the Holy Spirit of God.
 It is a demonic spirit.

 ○ Can also be a term that is describing astral travel.
-See: “Spirit Travel.”
+See the chapter: “Spirit Travel.”

 c.
 They also use this word to refer to: